Leo-nova/Project-Arken/README.md

 ---

 ## 👨‍💻 Author’s Note
-I’m not an engineer — just someone who enjoys talking to LLMs.
+I’m not an engineer — just someone who enjoys chating with LLMs.
 Having struggled with hallucinations, I focused on researching how to control models **purely through text**, so that even people without external tools can use AI safely and reliably.

 ---